-- 1 Inside Linebackers
+1 Inside Linebackers

-- It’s a passing league, but championship teams didn’t use their most valuable draft capital on wide receivers or tight ends – when they didn’t, the results weren’t very impactful:
+> - It’s a passing league, but championship teams didn’t frequently use their most valuable draft capital on wide receivers or tight ends – when they didn’t, the results weren’t very impactful:

-- Defending the pass is a much bigger priority than skill position players for these teams, with box attackers and defensive backs accounting for over 2/3rds of the players chosen
+> - Defending the pass is a much bigger priority than skill position players for these teams, with box attackers and defensive backs accounting for over 2/3rds of the players chosen

-- The game is won and lost in the trenches – offensive and defensive lineman are two of the three most heavily drafted positions
+> - The game is won and lost in the trenches – offensive and defensive lineman are two of the three most heavily drafted positions